Skip to main content

 Preparing a Patient Statement

-After processing the claim, the medical billing specialist bills the patient any outstanding charges.
+After processing the claim, the medical billing specialist bills the patient any outstanding charges not covered by insurance.
 The patient will receive a detailed statement explaining the procedures and services, costs, the amount the insurance paid, and the amount the patient owes the provider.

 Statement Follow-up